Pranjal-07/BashScripting/README.md

   - Use of $#
   ### Sleep.sh
   This file shows the use of sleep command to pause the execution of script for a specified duration.

+## Operators
+  ### ArithmeticOperators.sh
+  This file contains the basic arithmetic operators used in Bash Scripting